 14. Rustic, Creamy Portobello Stroganoff

-This Rustic, Creamy Portobello Stroganoff by Rebecca Weller is a beautiful dish to serve at the holidays.
-It’s hearty enough so everyone will be satisfied and not even realize they’re eating health food.
+This Rustic, Creamy Portobello Stroganoff by Rebecca Weller is a beautiful dish to serve during the holidays.
+It’s hearty enough so everyone will be satisfied and not even realize they’re eating healthy food.
 The Portobello mushrooms give it a deep flavor and a thick, ‘meaty’ texture while the cashew cream and herbs envelop it in creamy decadence.

 15. Tempeh Marsala